Tell us about your role and journey into Data-driven Marketing Technology. What inspired you to start at PebblePost?

 Ann Lewnes, Executive Vice President and CMO, Adobe

-Thank you, Stephen!
+Thank you, Lewis!
 That was fun and hope to see you back on MarTech Series soon.

 Lewis Gersh is founder and CEO of PebblePost®, guiding corporate strategy and company vision with over 20 years of board and executive management experience.
 Prior to PebblePost, Lewis founded Metamorphic Ventures, one of the first seed-stage funds, and built one of the largest portfolios of companies specializing in data-driven marketing and payments/transaction processing.
 Portfolio companies include leading innovators such as FetchBack, Chango, Tapad, Sailthru, Movable Ink, Mass Relevance, iSocket, Nearbuy Systems, Thinknear, IndustryBrains, Madison Logic, Bombora, Tranvia, Transactis and more.
 Lewis received a B.A. from San Diego State University and a J.D. and Masters in Intellectual Property from UNH School of Law.